yashwanth2706/dev-env-setup/README.md

-# XLaunch and Virtual Machine Connection with VS Code
+# Setup Development Envirornment for Seamless development with VScode

 This guide explains the steps to set up and connect XLaunch, a Virtual Machine (VM) running Linux Mint, and VS Code for a seamless development environment.
 If you are running Windows and want to have a linux envirornment for development this guide will help.